Skip to Content

 • Edit the configuration

-• View Runs to see execution history
+• View Runs to see what happened

 • Test with a dry run

-• Disable/Enable the workflow
+• Enable/Disable the workflow

 • Export the configuration